BASIX (India): Outreach

 BASIX works in 20,000 villages in 106 districts in the states of Telangana, Karnataka, Tamil Nadu, Orissa, Jharkhand, Maharashtra, Madhya Pradesh, Rajasthan, Bihar, Chhattisgarh, West Bengal, Delhi and Assam.

-Since the inception of the group, BASIX has cumulatively disbursed Rs 893 crore (USD 220 million) through nearly 578,000 cumulative loans.
-The loan outstanding as of 31 March 2007 was Rs 234 crore (USD 58 million) for the group with over 347,651 customers.
+Since the inception of the group, BASIX has cumulatively disbursed Rs 893 crore (US$220 million) through nearly 578,000 cumulative loans.
+The loan outstanding as of 31 March 2007 was Rs 234 crore (US$58 million) for the group with over 347,651 customers.
 As much as 41% of the loans went to the farm sector, which is severely impaired for want of credit and 59% to women, who tend to be financially excluded.

 Savings services were provided through KBSLAB, by linking urban BSFL customers with banks or post offices and through Self-help groups in the case of Sarvodaya.
 The total coverage was 450,000.

 BASIX insures its customers against risks like death, spouse's death, critical illness, hospitalization and permanent disability.
 It has rainfall-index based crop insurance, livestock insurance and micro enterprise asset insurance and deposit insurance for savings customers.
-In 2006-07, this coverage was extended to 473,932 asset owners.
+In 2006–07, this coverage was extended to 473,932 asset owners.
 Over 10,000 cumulative claims have been settled amounting to Rs 36 million.

 BASIX provided Agriculture/Business Development Services for productivity enhancement, non-insurance risk mitigation, local value addition and market linkages.
 These services were extended to 72,000 producers.
 Fees collected towards providing these services amounted to Rs 1.6 crore.

 BASIX provides Institutional Development Services to Self-Help groups, SHG federations, Mutual Benefit Trusts, Producer Groups and Cooperatives, to aid producers' livelihood activities.
 These services were extended to 25,110 groups, with over 683,000 members.
 Fees collected towards providing these services amounted to Rs 2.4 crore.